-Students are required to pay the KSU Health and Dental plan fees by the fall term fee due date.
-Students who have existing supplementary coverage may opt out of the KSU Health and Dental Care Plan by providing proof of equivalent coverage by the Fall term fee due date.
-A credit entry will be made to ones student account that will be applied to future fees.
+Students are required to pay the KSU Health and Dental plan fees by the fall term tuition and fee due date.
+Students who have existing supplementary coverage may opt out of the KSU Health and Dental Care Plan online by providing proof of equivalent coverage by the Fall term tuition and fee due date.
+Once approved, a credit entry will be made to ones student account and will be applied to future charges.